charlon/django-scaffold-template/README.md

 * Setup virtualenv
 * Install django
-* Create Django project
+* Setup Django project and dependencies
-* Install dependencies
-* Create an app
 * (Optional) Commit the virtualenv as a git repository